btclib-org/btclib/README.md

 Excel spreadsheets are available in the `excel` folder: https://github.com/dginst/BitcoinBlockchainTechnology/tree/master/excel

-Slides and other material for the course is available at the course page: https://www.ametrano.net/bbt/
+Reference material and slides for the course are available at the course page: https://www.ametrano.net/bbt/